gingerbeardman/gingerbeardman.github.io/_posts/2022-12-29-kawase-hasui-imaginary-world-tour.md

 ## The idea

 I thought it would be fun to produce images of locations from around the world in the style of *Hasui*: to see the world through his eyes even though he never visited these places.
+A "what if" series of images.

 The stops on the Imaginary World Tour are mostly taken from one of my favourite video games, [Pang](https://www.gingerbeardman.com/archive/pang/places.htm), with a few extra locations added by me to round things out a little.

 ## The process